lisdude/learningzil/notes.md

 - `M-NOW-LIT` - Light source is now present
 ### Objects
 - `M-WINNER` - The object that is performing the action

+## Exit Types
+- `UEXIT` - Unconditional exit.
+Anybody is welcome!
+- `NEXIT` - Non-exit
+- `FEXIT` - Function exit.
+The associated function has to allow it!
+- `CEXIT` - Conditional exit.
+Only welcome if you meet the condition.
+- `DEXIT` - Door exit.
+Doors, man.

 ## Macros
 ```